Edtrea/Screeps-World/README.md

 2. **Room** ; Manages a single room
 3. **Creep** ; single creep

-# Tasks

-Each level of the AI Hierarchy will hold a queue called taskboard.
-Each task is an objective to be completed e.g. harvest energy, pickup resource, repair structure, spawn new creep etc.

 # In-game Memory

 The structure of the game memory will be as follows: